Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Appalachian State and its opponents have combined for 68 points -- this matchup's point total -- just one time this season.
+- Appalachian State and its opponents have scored at least 68 points or more only one time this year.

-- Arkansas State has combined with its opponents to score more than 68 points in four of seven games this season.
+- Arkansas State and its opponents have combined to score more than 68 points in four of seven games this season.

-- The two teams combine to score 62.3 points per game, 5.7 less than the total in this contest.
+- The two teams combine to average 62.3 points per game, 5.7 less than the total in this contest.

-- The 66.9 combined points per game that these two squads have allowed this season are 1.1 fewer than the 68 total in this contest.
+- The 66.9 combined points per game that these two squads have allowed this season are 1.1 fewer than the 68 over/under in this contest.

-- The average total in Mountaineers games this season is 56.8, 11.2 points fewer than Saturday's over/under of 68 .
+- The average total in Mountaineers games this season is 56.8, 11.2 points fewer than Saturday's total of 68 .

-- In 2021, games involving the Red Wolves have averaged a total of 66.3 points, 1.7 fewer than this game's set over/under.
+- The 68 total in this game is 1.7 points higher than the 66.3 average total in Red Wolves games this season.

 Appalachian State Stats and Trends